bolt/docs/source/extensions/config.md

 Extensions: Configuration
 =========================

-## Create and publish a Bolt extension or theme
+## Creating a Bolt Extension or Theme

 Extensions and themes that are published on the marketplace must follow a few simple rules to allow them to hook into a Bolt installation.
 Information about the package needs to be provided in JSON format in the root of a project.